How Good is Post-Hoc Watermarking With Language Model Rephrasing?: Experiments

-\paragraph{\textbf{Evaluation metrics.}} We employ the following metrics to evaluate performance: \begin{itemize} \item \emph{Detection:} We compute the $p$-value of the corresponding detection test, which can be read as the probability that a watermark score at least as high would happen if the text was not watermarked. \item \emph{Quality:} We evaluate rephrase quality along three axes. \emph{Semantic similarity:} We use the BERTScore~\citep{zhang2020bertscore} to measure meaning preservation between original and rephrased texts. \emph{Naturalness:} We compute the average cross entropy of the rephrased text using Mistral-7B-v0.3~\citep{jiang2023mistral}, conditioned on the prefix ``\textit{This is a rephrased version of [ORIGINAL TEXT]:}'', capturing if the output is fluent and plausible. \emph{Length ratio:} We report the character-level length ratio between rephrased and original text, which should remain close to $1$. \item \emph{Functional Correctness (Code):} For code datasets, we measure the percentage of paraphrased functions that pass their unit tests (Pass@1). \end{itemize}
+\paragraph{\textbf{Evaluation metrics.}} We employ the following metrics to evaluate performance: \begin{itemize} \item \emph{Detection:} We compute the $p$-value of the corresponding detection test, which can be read as the probability that a watermark score at least as high would happen if the text were not watermarked. \item \emph{Quality:} We evaluate rephrasing quality along three axes. \emph{Semantic similarity:} We use the BERTScore~\citep{zhang2020bertscore} to measure meaning preservation between original and rephrased texts. \emph{Naturalness:} We compute the average cross entropy of the rephrased text using Mistral-7B-v0.3~\citep{jiang2023mistral}, conditioned on the prefix ``\textit{This is a rephrased version of [ORIGINAL TEXT]:}'', capturing if the output is fluent and plausible. \emph{Length ratio:} We report the character-level length ratio between rephrased and original text, which should remain close to $1$. \item \emph{Functional Correctness (Code):} For code datasets, we measure the percentage of paraphrased functions that pass their unit tests (Pass@1). \end{itemize}

 In Sections~\ref{subsec:exp_pareto}, \ref{subsec:model_scale}, \ref{subsec:entropy_ablation}, \ref{subsec:beam_search} and~\ref{subsec:chunking}, each reported value corresponds to the median over 100 passages of approximately 800 characters ($\sim$200 tokens) sampled from Charles Dickens' novels in the Project Gutenberg dataset~\citep{projectgutenberg}.
-We strictly retain only rephrasings where the output length remains comparable to the original (length ratio $\in [0.75, 1.25]$), reporting results only for settings where at least 70\% of passages satisfy this constraint.
+We keep only rephrasings where the output length remains comparable to the original (length ratio $\in [0.75, 1.25]$), and report results only for settings where at least 70\% of passages satisfy this constraint.

 As detailed in~\autoref{app:additional_results}, output length distributions are remarkably consistent across watermarking schemes and are primarily determined by the base model rather than the watermarking method.
 While output length is arguably a quality signal in itself, we invite the reader to examine these distributions in the appendix, allowing the main analysis to focus on semantic fidelity and detection power within valid generation bounds.